josephlord/MicroInjection/README.md

 # MicroInjection

-A tiny (~100 lines including comments and whitespace) dependency injection framework taking the same approach as the SwiftUI environment.
+A tiny (40 lines or ~100 lines including comments and whitespace) dependency injection framework inspired by the SwiftUI environment.

 Read the [blog post about it](https://blog.human-friendly.com/how-does-the-swiftui-environment-work-and-can-it-be-used-outside-swiftui-for-dependency-injection).